Fall 2025 Global Asian Studies

 Introduction to the Art and Architecture of Asia

 3 hours.
 Same as AH 125.
 Field trip required at a nominal fee.
-Creative Arts, and World Cultures course.
+UIC GE Creative Arts, and UIC GE World Cultures course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method